 3. If there is a search query for sandals and you know that wedge heels are trending, show them wedge heels in the top results.

 4. You can use this feature to your advantage by pushing high-stock products if you wish to clear that particular stock.

-Merchandising also gives the power to create your own business rules that works best for you.
+Merchandising also gives you the power to create your own business rules that work best for you.

 8. Mobile Compatible

-As mobile shopping is on the rise, it is extremely important that your customers get a rich mobile shopping experience.
-Since there is a little room for navigation on a mobile screen, dependency on the search box is essential.
+As mobile shopping is on the rise, your customers must get a rich mobile shopping experience.
+Since there is little room for navigation on a mobile screen, dependency on the search box is essential.
 The search box hence should be visible and prominent on a mobile interface.
-A mobile compatible search should have following features-
+A mobile compatible search should have the following features-

 1. Mobile autocomplete